JanNeoV/public_energy_markets/README.md

 By following these steps, you can effectively implement OLS in Power BI using Tabular Editor, ensuring that each managerial role has access only to the relevant data.

-## Advanced Object Level Security (OLS) Implementation Using Calculated Tables
+## 🚀 Advanced OLS Implementation Using Calculated Tables
 ### Context
 For complex scenarios where users require access to most columns but certain measures (like price targets or budgets) are sensitive, the straightforward OLS approach may not be sufficient.
 In such cases, restricting entire tables or columns is impractical.
 A more sophisticated method involving calculated tables and selective measure visibility is needed.